kdusling/kdusling.github.io/teaching/Applied-Fluids/Notes/FrictionLosses.md

   </p>
 </div>

 There is a lot going on in the above plot.
-I recommend making a full page printout of the above.
+I recommend making a full page printout of the above using <a href="img/Moody.pdf">this pdf</a>.
 Let's walk through all the features of the plot.
 First, note that this is a double-log plot (*i.e.* both the x and y axis are in log scale).
-The left most curve that is labelled *Laminar* corresponds to a friction factor $f=64/N_R$ that we used earlier when the Reynolds number was less than 2000 and the flow was considered to be laminar.
+The left most curve that is labelled *Laminar* corresponds to a friction factor $f=64/\Re$ that we used earlier when the Reynolds number was less than 2000 and the flow was considered to be laminar.
 In the region between a Reynolds number of about 2000 to 4000 represented by the grayed area label *Transition Region* is where reliable results for the friction factor are unavailable; avoid working in this region.
 Above a Reynolds number of 4000 the flow is considered turbulent.
 The friction factor depends not only on the Reynolds number *but also* on the relative roughness of the pipe.
 Each blue line shows how the friction factor varies with Reynolds number for a fixed value of relative roughness.
 Note that at large enough Reynolds number each blue curve becomes flat (*.i.e.* no longer depends on the Reynolds number).
 This flow regime is called the *Zone of complete turbulence*.

 <div class="example">